 In Ephesians 6:12 Paul tells us our struggle isn’t against flesh and blood, but against the rulers, powers, world forces of this darkness, and the spiritual forces of wickedness in the heavenly places.

 That’s a lot of opposition.

-I’m not sure if it’s possible to work on a breaking-the-habit project without entering into spiritual warfare.
+I’m not sure if it’s possible to work on a breaking-a-habit project without entering into spiritual warfare.

 Bad habits are fueled by lies and filled with opportunities for self-condemnation.
 Since Satan is the father of lies and the accuser of the saints, what’s not to love about bad habits in his opinion?

 If we’re going to be victorious in breaking free from our bad habits, we must prepare ourselves for spiritual battle.

 The first thing Paul tells us to do in Ephesians 6:14 is to gird our loins with truth.
 In Paul’s time, men used to wear robes.
 Not the best outfits for fighting.

 So before they went into battle, they would reach down, grab the back of the robe, pull it up between their legs, fasten it with a belt, and voila – they had a modern day gauchos outfit.

 If they were to wait until they were actually in the battle to do this – wait, guys, I need to tie up my skirt – my guess is that the enemy wouldn’t have waited for them.
 They would have been dead meat.

 Even Jesus prepared with truth and fought with truth.